icanteven-code/alpha-grid/README.md

 SCSS
 @use "alpha-grid/dist/scss/agrid.scss";
 ```
-- OR add only the bundle you need (more about the different budles bellow) - again supports both CSS and SCSS files
+- OR add only the bundle you need (more about the different bundles bellow) - again supports both CSS and SCSS files

 ```
 SCSS